zey-2/SSC_codes/README.md

 This Python script downloads Small Satellite Conference papers and extracts metadata (title, date, abstract) into an Excel file.

 You can optionally use a test mode to download only three papers for quick testing.
+Debug output and saving HTML files are now controlled by the logging level (set log_level to logging.DEBUG).

 ## Features